Kapaya/live21/paper.md

 **A PBD interface for creating extraction formulas**: Directly writing extraction formulas can be challenging for end-users, so Joker provides a PBD interface that synthesizes formulas from user demonstrations.
 A key aspect of our design is that the program synthesized from the demonstration is made visible as a spreadsheet formula that can be subsequently edited by the user, and is more easily understood than imperative code due to its declarative form.

 [@sec:examples] describes a concrete scenario, showing how Joker enables a user to complete a useful customization task.
 In [@sec:implementation], we outline the implementation of our formula language and user interface, as well as the algorithms used by our PBD interface.

-We have performed three evaluations of our approach, presented in [@sec:evaluation].
-First, we describe a suite of case studies in which we used Joker to extract and augment a variety of websites in order to characterize its capabilities and limitations.
-Second, we describe a formative user study with five participants, which showed that users were generally able to use Joker to perform useful extraction and augmentation tasks, but which also uncovered limitations, particularly for less experienced users trying to extract data from more complex websites.
-Finally, we perform a heuristic evaluation of our design, using the Cognitive Dimensions [@blackwell2001] framework.
+We evaluate our approach in [@sec:evaluation] by describing a suite of case studies in which we used Joker to extract and augment a variety of websites in order to characterize its capabilities and limitations.
 Joker relates to existing work not only in end-user web customization, but also in end-user web scraping and program synthesis, which we discuss in [@sec:related-work].
 Finally, we discuss opportunities for future work in [@sec:conclusion].

 # Example Usage Scenario {#sec:examples}